janakj/pulseaudio.js/README.md

 # Pulseaudio.js
  ![NPM](https://img.shields.io/npm/v/@janakj/pulseaudio.js.svg?logo=npm&logoColor=fff&label=NPM+package&color=limegreen&link=https://www.npmjs.com/package/@janakj/pulseaudio.js)

 Pulseaudio.js is a fully-featured JavaScript (TypeScript) client library for [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio), the sound system used by modern Linux distributions.
 The client can be used to configure and control the PulseAudio server, play or record audio, and much more.
-The library is entirely implemented in TypeScript and has no external dependencies.
+The library is entirely implemented in TypeScript and has no external native dependendencies.
 It communicates with the server using the PulseAudio native protocol over a UNIX domain socket.

 The library requires PulseAudio 10.0 or higher (PulseAudio native protocol version 32 or higher).